Inbound Marketing Reporting: What to Report on Daily, Weekly, and Monthly.

 This is the total number of customers for the month divided by the total number of leads (multiplied by 100 to get the percentage).
 This tells you how well your leads are converting into sales.
 When the lead-to-customer rate is low, consider ways to nurture leads a little longer before handing off to sales.

-While this breakdown of reporting is sufficient for some, it’s not a one-size-fits-all solution.
+This breakdown of reporting is sufficient for many, but it’s not a one-size-fits-all solution.
 How do you break down your daily, weekly, and monthly inbound marketing reporting?